 2. Water bottles are so expensive (depends on where you buy but ranges from Php100 to Php250 per 500ml) so make sure you pick the right one—purchase the “no gas”water; they are mostly selling “with gas” (imagine flavored water and sparkling).

 3. There are pickpockets so stay alert.
-We’ve met a few tourists who lost their wallet or an item especially in Prague.
-Avoid leaving stuffs unattended, put your money/passports closest to you and your credit/debit cards secure with RFID blocking wallet.
+We’ve met a few tourists who lost their wallet or an item, especially in Prague.
+Avoid leaving pieces of stuff unattended, put your money/passports closest to you and your credit/debit cards secure with RFID blocking wallet.

 4. Bring usable, foldable tote bag as they don’t give paper or plastic on to-go purchases (even at grocery stores).

 5. There are taxi cabs and Uber rides but trains and buses are good to explore.